plumber-cd/terraform-backend-git/README.md

 You can specify custom path to `hcl` config file using `--config` arg.

+You can have a mixed setup, where some parts of configuration comes from `terraform-backend-git.hcl` and some from CLI arguments.

-Alternatively, you could have more control over the process if you are using something like `terragrunt`.
-Bottom line, your Terraform backend config should be looking like this:
+Alternatively, you could have more control over the process (for instance if you are using something like `terragrunt`).
+For that, you'll need to start `terraform-backend-git` in a background and configure your Terraform to point to it.
+In this scenario, all configuration for the backend will be coming from Terraform in a form of HTTP parameters.

+Your Terraform backend configuration should be looking something like this:

 ```terraform
 terraform {